lukegjpotter/CharlieFoxtrot-Android/readme.md

 # To Do

- 1. Update the UI to get rid of the stupid looking Search icon.
  1. Add a second page and Navigation to display results.
  1. Make this second page scroll long text.
  1. Implement MVC pattern for the app.